 Which One

 In the year that king Uzziah died I saw also the Lord sitting upon a throne, high and lifted up, and his trained filled the temple.
 Above it stood the seraphims: each one had six wings; with twain he covered his face, and with twain he covered his feet, and with twain he did fly.
 And one cried unto another, and said, Holy, holy, holy, is the LORD of hosts: the whole earth is full of his glory.
 And the posts of the door moved at the voice of him that cried, and the house was filled with smoke.
 Then said I, Woe is me! for I am undone; because I am a man of unclean lips, and I dwell in the midst of a people of unclean lips: for mine eyes have seen the King, the LORD of hosts.
 Then flew one of the seraphims unto me, having a live coal in his hand, which he had taken with the tongs from off the altar: And he laid it upon my mouth, and said, Lo, this hath touched thy lips; and thine iniquity is taken away, and thy sin purged.
 Also I heard the voice of the Lord, saying, Whom shall I send, and who will go for us?
 Then said I, Here am I; send me.
 And he said, Go, and tell this people, Hear ye indeed, but understand not; and see ye indeed, but perceive not.
 Make the heart of this people fat, and make their ears heavy, and shut their eyes; lest they see with their eyes, and hear with their ears, and understand with their heart, and convert, and be healed.
 Then said I, Lord, how long?
 And he answered, Until the cities be wasted without inhabitant, and the houses without man, and the land be utterly desolate, And the LORD have removed men far away, and there be a great forsaking in the midst of the land.
-But yet in it shall be a tenth, and it shall return, and shall be eaten: as a teil tree, and as an oak, whose substance is in them, when they cast their leaves: so the holy seed shall be the substance thereof.-Isaiah 6:1-13/the complete chapter ***The angel of the Lord went before the Israelites as Moses and Moses' older brother Aaron were leading them away from Egyptian slavery and through 40 years in the desert wilderness.
+But yet in it shall be a tenth, and it shall return, and shall be eaten: as a teil tree, and as an oak, whose substance is in them, when they cast their leaves: so the holy seed shall be the substance thereof.-Isaiah 6:1-13/the complete chapter ***The angel of the Lord went before the Israelites as Moses and Moses' older brother Aaron were leading the Israelites, and those with them, away from Egyptian slavery and through a 40-year in the desert wilderness.
 The angel of the Lord went before the Israelites as they followed Joshua, Moses' successor, across the divinely parted Jordan River and onto the Promised Land.
-Each Israelite tribe received their portion of land, conquering and dispossessing some of the idolatrous inhabitants and living among those they could not dispossess.
-Over 400 years after Joshua died and was buried in his tribe's portion of the Promised Land, Rehoboam, the son born to King Solomon and Naamah, and grandson of King David and Bathsheba, became the 4th king to rule over all of the Israelites.
+Each Israelite tribe received their portion of land, conquering and dispossessing some of the idolatrous inhabitants and living among the idolaters they did not defeat.
+Over 400 years after 110-year-old Joshua died and was buried in his tribe's portion of the Promised Land, Saul, from the tribe of Benjamin, became the 1st king to rule over the Israelites.
+David, from the tribe of Judah, was the 2nd king to rule over all of the Israelites in the land that the Lord God promised to give to Abraham (Abram the Hebrew), and to Abraham's son Isaac, and to Isaac's youngest fraternal twin son Jacob (Israel), and to their descendants.
+Solomon, the 2nd child born to David and Bathsheba, was the 3rd king to reign.
+Rehoboam, the son born to Solomon and Naamah, was the 4th king to rule over all of the Israelites.
 After Rehoboam gave a specific answer, the Israelites split into 2 kingdoms, according to the will of the Lord God, due to the idolatry and other wickedness of Solomon.
-Israel was in the northern nation, Samaria was the final royal city and Jeroboam was the 1st king to reign.
+Israel was the northern nation, Samaria was the final royal city and Jeroboam, the son born to Nebat and Zeruah, was the 1st king to reign.
 Judah was the nation in the south, Jerusalem was the royal city and Rehoboam was the 1st king to reign.
 Rehoboam's great-great-great-great-great-great-grandson Uzziah (Azariah) was the 9th king to rule Judah.
 During the last year of Uzziah's life, Isaiah received a vision from the Lord God that involved seraphim (seraphs), the angelic beings who serve and praise the Lord God in heaven.
 Jotham, the son born to Uzziah and Jerushah, was the 10th king to rule Judah.
 Jotham's son Ahaz was the 11th king to reign.
 Hezekiah, the son born to Ahaz and Abi (Abijah), was the 12th king to rule Judah.
 Isaiah the prophet proclaimed the words of the Lord God to the Israelites during their reigns.
 Over 600 years after Manasseh, the son born to Hezekiah and Hephzibah, became the 13th king to rule Judah, Jesus the Christ, the Son of God, was born.
-Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.-Genesis 11:26-50:26, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua, Judges 1:1-3:31, 1 Samuel 1:1-3:21, 8:1-31:13, 2 Samuel, 1 Kings, 2 Kings, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 10:1-29:30, 2 Chronicles, Isaiah, Matthew, Mark, Luke, John, Acts 1:1-26
+Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Jacob's 4th born son Judah, the tribe of Judah's kings, to Mary and her husband Joseph when Mary was a virgin.-Genesis 11:26-50:26, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua, Judges 1:1-3:31, 1 Samuel 1:1-3:21, 8:1-31:13, 2 Samuel, 1 Kings, 2 Kings, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 10:1-29:30, 2 Chronicles, Isaiah, Matthew, Mark, Luke, John, Acts 1:1-26

 Click the link below to read more posts in this category: